Melania Trump to Host Fundraiser for Log Cabin Republicans

-According to an invitation obtained by Politico, Melania will host a fundraiser this month at Mar-a-Lago to raise money for the Log Cabin Republicans , which is launching its “Road to Victory,” a plan to target voters in swing states .
+Former first lady Melania Trump is set to host a fundraiser for the Log Cabin Republicans on April 20 at Mar-a-Lago in Palm Beach , Florida .
+On its website, the Log Cabin Republicans call their group "the nation's largest Republican organization dedicated to representing LGBT conservatives and allies."
+It adds: "For more than 40 years, we have promoted the fight for equality through our state and local chapters, our full-time office in Washington, D.C.

-Melania has a close relationship with the group and was a special guest at a dinner it hosted in 2021.
-Meanwhile, the ex-president has expressed his opposition to transgender rights.
+, and our federal and state political action committees."
+Politico noted the former first lady has a close relationship with the Republican group, which gave her an award at a 2021 dinner at Mar-a-Lago.
+Former President Donald Trump spoke at a 2022 event the group hosted in Palm Beach.
+The New York Times said Melania Trump mostly has been absent from public view, while her husband campaign

-Melania Trump Fundraiser Log Cabin Republicans LGBT Conservatives Swing States Transgender Rights
+Melania Trump Fundraiser Log Cabin Republicans LGBT Conservatives Allies Mar-A-Lago Palm Beach Florida Republican Organization Award Former President Donald Trump

 United States Latest News, United States Headlines